realtimefl/Real-Time-Forecast-Port-Everglades/index.md

   <h2>Port Everglades</h2>
 </div>
 <p>
-Realtime simulation for port everglades area.
+Realtime simulation for port everglades region.
 Click on station names to see simulation data at these stations.
 </p>

 <ul>